 Wood: Making It Shine

-Stainless Steel Sink: Spray sink with All-Purpose Spray and sprinkle with baking soda from a shaker.
+Stainless Steel Appliances & Sink: Spray appliance with All-Purpose Spray.
+Wipe with a soft damp cloth in the direction of the grain.
+Spray sink and sprinkle with baking soda from a shaker.
 Scrub then rinse.

 Toilets: For best results, empty toilet.
-Spray bowl thoroughly with All-Purpose Spray, sprinkle baking soda on the brush, scrub bowl, let sit 10 minutes, turn water on, flush.
+Spray bowl thoroughly with All-Purpose Spray, or sprinkle 2-3 drops of Sal Suds directly on toilet brush.
+Sprinkle baking soda on a brush, scrub bowl.
+Let sit 10 minutes.
+Turn water on.
+Flush.

 Fruit & Veggie Wash: 1 drop of Sal Suds in a bowl of water.
 Dunk and swish the produce.
 Rinse in clear water.